wolfdenoir/Walkthrough/README.md

 This is a SharePoint-JSOM app whose purpose is to provide a tutorial walkthrough of another SharePoint app.

 ## Requirements
-The app uses the Popover plugin in Bootstrap 3 as well as its stylesheets.
+The app uses the Popover plugin in Bootstrap 3 as well as its stylesheet.
 It also interacts with a couple of SharePoint lists to perform its functions:

 * TutorialTracker - tracks each user's usage of a walkthrough for every app and whether they have completed/opted out of the walkthrough.
 The list structure is as follows:
 ```